How is ‘healing’ generally defined in massage therapy?

 I am clear about my definition of healing, and I do not need to hide behind legal jargon or scientifically proven statements.

-It does help that I live in Thailand.
-Here nobody tries to restrict the term ‘healing’ like in the western world.
+It does help that I spent most of my massage career in Thailand where nobody tries to restrict the term ‘healing’ like in the western world.